Is your clothing making you sick?

 What We Do Not Love: The Fear Mongering

 That said, one thing we do not love about the clean clothing conversation is the fear mongering that sometimes comes with it.
+The idea that wearing synthetics or conventional clothing is unhealthy for the wearer is more nuanced and subtle than the fear mongers want you to think.

 Sustainability is rarely black and white.
 Making anything new comes with pros and cons, and wearing a shirt that isn't 100% organic cotton isn't going to have a huge impact on your health.
 The idea of purity can be tox in it's own right!
 Don't get so caught up in perfection!